 If your child will not eat meat, you can give them the iron they need with foods like wholemeal bread, iron-fortified breakfast cereals, beans and lentils.
 And you can replace the protein in meat with the protein in milk, dairy foods, eggs, peanut butter and beans.

 By mixing foods you can easily match meat for iron and protein.
 For example, peanut butter sandwiches, baked beans on toast and iron-fortified breakfast cereal with milk all contain protein and iron.

 Food should be enjoyed, even if it is not all eaten.
 Make foods fun when you can: for example, you can cut sandwiches into shapes, go to the park for a picnic, or let your child help prepare part of the meal such as arranging salad or fruit pieces.

 For a toddler, enjoying food means touching, feeling and playing with it.
 Let children feed themselves.
 Hands are as good as spoons, even if they are messier.

 Set an example

-Children will usually want the foods they see you eating, and reject foods they see you refusing, so it's worth looking at your own diet.
+Children will usually want the foods they see you eating, and reject foods they see you refusing, so it is worth looking at your own diet.
 Are you adding too much sugar, salt or fat to your food?
 Would you confidently feed your child the foods you eat?

-Good food habits learned in childhood can last a lifetime, so it's important to guide toddlers by your own example, and be positive about eating well.
+Good food habits learned in childhood can last a lifetime, so it is important to guide toddlers by your own example, and be positive about eating well.